 If an accident happens in poor weather conditions, it could have a significant impact on liability in an ensuing civil case.
 Depending on the situation, the defendant’s defense strategy may be to argue that the plaintiff never should have operated their bicycle under the conditions present during their accident, since those conditions were more likely to cause an injurious accident.
 If a suit is filed, it is important that we establish the conditions within which the accident occurred.

-Staying Aware of Bicycling Dangers in Atlanta
+Stay Aware of Potential Dangers of Bicycling in Atlanta with an Attorney

 Bicycling can be a healthy and environmentally sustainable mode of transportation, but that does not mean riding is a risk-free endeavor.
 Knowing the risks associated with bicycling in the city of Atlanta can go a long way towards keeping you safe on the road.
 If you were injured in an Atlanta bicycle accident, you may be able to file a suit for civil compensation.
 Talk to one of our knowledgeable attorneys today about what may be possible in your situation.